LorrisSaintGenez/ToDoList-Project/README.md

 Welcome !

-First of all, you need dependancies !
+First of all, you need dependencies !
 Go to backend and frontend, and in both of them, use the following command :
 ``` npm install ``` or ``` yarn install ```